-Our board of directors has nominated Andrew A. F. Hack, M.D., Ph.D., James R. Porter, Ph.D., and Anna Protopapas, for election as the Class I directors at the Annual Meeting.
-Each of Dr. Hack, Dr. Porter and Ms. Protopapas is presently a director and has indicated a willingness to continue to serve as director, if elected.
-Unless otherwise instructed, proxies will be voted for Dr. Hack, Dr. Porter and Ms. Protopapas.
-In the event that Dr. Hack, Dr. Porter or Ms. Protopapas is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), your proxy will be voted for any nominee who is designated by our board of directors to fill the vacancy.
+Our board of directors has nominated Gary Gilliland, M.D., Ph.D., Michael L. Meyers, M.D., Ph.D., Joseph Pearlberg, M.D., Ph.D., and Matthew Shair, Ph.D., for election as the Class II directors at the Annual Meeting.
+Each of Drs.
+Gilliland, Meyers, Pearlberg, and Shair is presently a director and has indicated a willingness to continue to serve as director, if elected.
+Unless otherwise instructed, proxies will be voted for Drs.
+Gilliland, Meyers, Pearlberg, and Shair.
+In the event that any of Drs.
+Gilliland, Meyers, Pearlberg, or Shair is not a candidate or is unable to serve as a director at the time of the election (which is not currently expected), your proxy will be voted for any nominee who is designated by our board of directors to fill the vacancy.